 By shopping around and comparing quotes, you should be able to find cheaper insurance deals and cut your premiums.

-Never let any policy roll over automatically when it ends, because you will not be getting the best deal.
+Never let any policy roll over automatically when it ends.
+Shop around to make sure you get the best deal every year.

-Use our comparisons to find the best deals for your:
+Visit our comparison pages to find the best deals on:

-Make sure you are not paying more tax than you should be:
+Make sure you are not paying more tax than you need:

-Council tax: Check your council tax band because you could be paying more than you need to.
+Council tax: Check your council tax band to ensure you’re not paying more than you need to.
 Here is how to check if you are paying too much council tax.

-Income tax: Check your tax code to make sure you are being taxed the right amount.
+Income tax: Check your tax code to determine if you are being taxed correctly.
 Here is how to work out if you are paying too much income tax.

-If you find out you have been paying more tax than you should, you might be able to claim it back.
+If you find out you have been paying more tax than you should, you might be able to get a rebate.
 Here is how to claim your tax back.

 Check to see if you could be claiming:

-Universal credit: This has replaced a number of benefits, and you could claim for this if you need income support or housing benefits.
+Universal credit: This has replaced several benefits, and you could claim for this if you need income support or housing benefits.
 Here is how universal credit works.

 If you are spending too much, you may need to cut back on a few things to get your finances back on track.
 Try to spend less on things like:

-High street shopping, e.g. cut back on electronics, clothes and beauty products
+High street shopping – cut back on electronics, clothes and beauty products

 These changes can be harder to make because it may mean cutting back on the things you enjoy, but they may be necessary to get your finances into shape.

-If you were overspending before, hopefully you have been able to cut your outgoings enough to see an underspend each month.
+Hopefully, these steps have helped you cut your outgoings enough to see an underspend each month.

-If you have reduced your debt payments, switched to cheaper deals and cut back your day-to-day bills but are still overspending, you may need to seek debt advice.
+If you have reduced your debt payments, switched to cheaper deals and cut back your day-to-day bills but are still overspending, it may be worthwhile getting expert debt advice.

 Here is how to get free debt help, including which charities could help you.

-Go through our ultimate checklist and see how many you can tick off:
+Go through our ultimate checklist and see how many items you can tick off:

 Write a budget